Biden faces growing political threat from border upheaval

 Rep. Kevin McCarthy, the top House Republican, who took a trip to the border Monday to slam Biden’s approach, was even more critical.

 “There’s no other way to claim it than a Biden border crisis,” McCarthy (R-Calif.) said during a visit to a migrant processing center in El Paso.

-And Neha Desai, an immigration attorney who recently visited a detention site, said that while the conditions there are greatly improved from the Trump era, “it is unacceptable for children to be spending days on end in dramatically overcrowded facilities.”
+And Neha Desai, an immigration attorney who recently visited a detention site, said that while the conditions there have greatly improved from the Trump era, “it is unacceptable for children to be spending days on end in dramatically overcrowded facilities.”

 Nearly two months into his first term, Biden faces a growing political threat from the upheaval at the border and is drawing criticism from across the spectrum.
 Centrist Democrats are nervous about attacks casting them as soft on border security.
 Liberals and immigration activists are sounding alarms about how migrants are treated.
 And Republicans are increasingly laying the groundwork for immigration-centric attacks in the midterm elections.